-- Committee voted unanimously to adopt the section in principle.
-(September, 1996) a.
-Reporter's Note: - 1. - Subsection (a) generally conforms to current law.
+- Subsection (a) generally conforms to current law.
 Under these standards, courts correctly hold that preliminary negotiations do not create a contract unless and until the parties manifest an intent to be bound.
 The clearest illustration of that, of course, is by executing a contract in record.
 In addition, in essentially all industries, it is often the case that performance begins under some form of preliminary understanding or indication of intent to contract (letter of intent) and this performance creates obligations but not necessarily a commitment to the overall or long term arrangement.
 Sorting between cases such as that and the so-called layering situations where terms are layered on over time even though the parties have clearly agreed to the entire contract with details to be filled in is inevitably a question of fact for a court or the parties to sort through.
-Whether a more definitive standard can be provided here or in any other setting is doubtful. - 2.
-Parts of subsection (b) were added to deal with the fact that issues about scope go to fundamental aspects of a license; they in effect define the product being licensed.
+Whether a more definitive standard can be provided here or in any other setting is doubtful. - Parts of subsection (b) were added to deal with the fact that issues about scope go to fundamental aspects of a license; they in effect define the product being licensed.
 Disagreement in records (often standard forms) about this fundamental issue are like an exchange of forms ordering a Corvette and confirming purchase of a Volkswagon, they indicate potentially fundamental disagreement in respect to the nature of the contract and its subject matter.
 This does not disallow the existence of a contract, but requires that a court look elsewhere than in the exchanged records for indicia of agreement.